faizanusmani20/Anonify/README.md

 ---

 ## 🙌 Support
-⭐️ Star this repo to show your support!
+⭐️ Star this repo to show your support.
 🐞 Found a bug?
 Open an issue or submit a PR.